 - Creating content that meets the three U’s: unique, unusual, and useful.

-- Writing guides, tutorials, and putting frequently asked questions in your articles.
+- Writing guides, and tutorials, and putting frequently asked questions in your articles.

 - Choosing eye-catching headlines that elicit curiosity and other emotions.

 The rise of short-form videos, particularly Douyin, is also a trend that you need to look out for.
 You should create content targeted at this niche since it’s likely that WeChat users also consume this type of content.
-In fact, WeChat launched Channels which is its take on a short video platform.
+In fact, WeChat Channels is the apps’ take on a short video platform.
+You can promote your account through short-videos inside the app.

 WeChat’s location-based features help brands and businesses in targeting their desired audience.
 This is very useful for companies that only target people in a specific location like a city or region.